Table of Contents

 Approvals in India rarely fail because the project is large.
 They fail because documents do not match.
 Different versions of GA drawings, foundation layouts, and structural notes cause repeated queries.
 Many teams also upload expired certificates in a rush, then lose time fixing basic paperwork.
 It is a small error with a big cost.

 Clean projects treat drawings and documents like controlled inventory.
 Every submission uses the same latest set.
-This discipline shows up across serious pre engineered steel buildings in India, even when timelines are tight.
+This discipline shows up across serious pre-engineered buildings in India, even when timelines are tight.

 Site readiness decides erection speed